Find Orphaned Azure API Connectors in all Resource Groups with PowerShell

 What’s new on this PowerShell script:

-• It will check in all Resources Groups available on a single Subscription if API Connections are being used or not.
+• It will check in all Resource Groups available on a single Subscription if API Connections are being used or not.

-• Subscription Details output is improved and with coloring to better read
+• Subscription Details output is improved, with coloring to better read:

-• List of available API Connectors group by Resource Group output is improved and with coloring to better read
+• The list of available API Connectors grouped by Resource Group output is improved, with coloring to better read:

-• List of Logic Apps and API Connectors association group by Resource Group and Logic App output is improved and with coloring to better read
+• List of Logic Apps and API Connectors association group by Resource Group and Logic App output is improved, with coloring to better read:

-• List of Orphaned API Connectors order by Resource Group output is improved and with coloring to better read
+• The list of Orphaned API Connectors ordered by Resource Group output is improved, with coloring to better read:

 Download